Belmayne: History

 The development was begun by Stanley Holdings in 2006, with construction by LM Developments.

 Originally a civic centre was promised, agreed between Dublin City Council and developers, on a specified block of land.
 Facilities, including a library, were included, but this proposal was later repudiated by the developers on economic grounds, and the lands transferred from Dublin City Council to a special government agency.
 No civic facilities have yet been provided by either developers or local authorities.

 Belmayne was later the subject of urgent fire safety works, due to risk of fire propagation between timber-framed homes, but without the lengthy evacuation of residents experienced in nearby Priory Hall, Donaghmede.
 Most affected residents were only out of their homes for a few days.

-Development around Belmayne "froze" for some years but resumed in 2017.
+Development around Belmayne "froze" for some years but was resumed in 2017.

 A confidential report obtained by the Sunday Business Post and mentioned in an article published in June 2018 has raised fresh fire safety concerns about the development.

 High Court action has also been initiated amongst current and former members of the owners' management company in a dispute relating to the purported mismanagement of funds.

 The development also experienced significant damage when sections of the roofs over blocks of apartments were torn off during 'Storm Ali' in September 2018.